Improvist/Full-Stack-Nanodegree-Project-3/README.txt

-    	-localhost:5000/catalog/<ITEM_NAME>/delete				Displays an item and prompts for deletion -localhost:5000/catalog/add_item						Displays a form that allows an item to be added (must be logged in) -localhost:5000/catalog/add_category					Displays a form that allows a category to be added (must be logged in) -localhost:5000/catalog/add_user						Displays a form that allows a user to be added (must be logged in) -localhost:5000/catalog.json							Displays a JSON string response
+    	-localhost:5000/catalog/<ITEM_NAME>/delete				Displays an item and prompts for deletion -localhost:5000/catalog/add_item						Displays a form that allows an item to be added (must be logged in) -localhost:5000/catalog/add_category					Displays a form that allows a category to be added (must be logged in) -localhost:5000/catalog.json							Displays a JSON string response
 NOTES:
 	The webservice creates a default user under the name password "admin/admin" for ease of testing.